qwaneu/qwaneu.github.io/_drafts/tdd-naming-tests.md

   def test_succeeds_when_user_exist_and_password_matches(self):
     ...
 ```

-`pytest` uses naming conventions to find test classes and individual test
-functions, which clutters the names a bit.

 Testing frameworks that use a spec based format provide more options to use
 descriptions for test.
 They also allow for grouping test and providing a